kaochen/KingsAndShips/README.md

 Push "n" to send next wave.
 Push "r" to reset level.
 Push "d" for debug mode.
+Push "d+p" to get access to the debug path mode.
 Push "q" to quit.

 ### Install